TheAcharya/MarkerData-Website/docs/faq.md

 Within the expansive landscape of database and productivity solutions, emerging platforms such as [Coda](https://coda.io/), [Baserow](https://baserow.io/), [AppFlowy](https://appflowy.io/), and Microsoft’s [Loop](https://loop.microsoft.com/learn) are gaining prominence.

-Should the user have specific use cases or preferences for other platforms, we encourage the user to initiate a [discussion](https://github.com/TheAcharya/MarkerData/discussions).
+Should you have specific use cases or preferences for other platforms, we encourage you to initiate a [discussion](https://github.com/TheAcharya/MarkerData/discussions).
 It is essential to note that the incorporation of additional platforms will be contingent upon the availability of compatible API libraries.

 ## Could Marker Data extract and convert Final Cut Pro's Marker metadata to another format?